All You Ever Do Is Bring Me Down

 "All You Ever Do Is Bring Me Down" is a song written by Raul Malo and Al Anderson, and recorded by American country music group The Mavericks featuring accordionist Flaco Jiménez.
 It was released in January 1996 as the second single from the 1995 album Music for All Occasions.
 The song reached number 13 on the Billboard Hot Country Singles & Tracks chart, representing the band's highest entry there, and Jiménez's only entry.

+Critical reception

+In 2024, Rolling Stone ranked the song at #159 on its 200 Greatest Country Songs of All Time ranking.

 Music video

 The music video was directed by Gerry Wenner and was filmed in Santa Fe, New Mexico.
 It premiered in January 1996.

 Chart performance

 "All You Ever Do Is Bring Me Down" debuted at number 66 on the U.S. Billboard Hot Country Singles & Tracks for the week of January 20, 1996.